home-assistant/home-assistant.io/source/_integrations/enocean.markdown

   required: true
   type: list
 inverse:
   description: The thermostat can inverse the interpretation whether a valve is open or closed
+  type: bool
 {% endconfiguration %}